Lay The Draw Exit Strategies for Sports Betting (Updated)

 There you have it, our top exit strategies when Laying The Draw.

-If you like this article make sure to subscribe to our newsletter.
-And if you want exclusive sports tips, systems and strategies that we only share with members then head over to mbt-sports.com
+If you want exclusive sports tips, systems and strategies that we only share with members then head over to mbt-sports.com

 Now we want to turn it over to you.
 Which of the exit strategies will you use first?
 Are you going to use after the first goal or have you got nerves of steel and you’ll trade out only when the winning team scores a second goal?
 Either way let us know in the comments section.